sharpapi/sharpapi-node-client/README.md

 ## 🚀 Automate workflows with AI-powered API

-### Leverage AI API to streamline workflows in E-Commerce, Marketing, Content Management, HR Tech, Travel, and more.
+### Leverage AI API to streamline workflows in E-Commerce,Marketing, Content Management, HR Tech, Travel, and more.

-**SharpAPI.com Node.js SDK Client** is an AI-powered workflow automation API that enables developers to integrate advanced artificial intelligence capabilities into their Node.js applications.
+**SharpAPI.com Node.js SDK Client** enables developers to integrate advanced artificial intelligence capabilities into their Node.js applications.
 This SDK simplifies interaction with the SharpAPI services, providing a seamless way to leverage AI for various use cases.

 See more at [SharpAPI.com Website &raquo;](https://sharpapi.com/)